anjali067verma/medicare-emr/README.md

 # MediCare EMR - Appointment & Queue Management

 This repository contains the implementation for the "Appointment Scheduling and Queue Management" feature.
-It features a modern React frontend with a simulated backend service layer that mimics real-world API interactions and business logic.
+It features a modern React frontend and a Python backend service implementation.

 ## 🚀 Quick Start

 ### 1. Frontend (React Application)

 The frontend acts as the main user interface.
-It communicates with a TypeScript service layer (`appointmentService.ts`) that replicates the logic defined in the Python backend assignment.
+It communicates with a TypeScript service layer that replicates the logic defined in the Python backend.

 ```bash
 # Install dependencies